Morris Kight: Gay rights activities

 In 1958, Kight moved to Los Angeles, where he was the founder or co-founder of many gay and lesbian organizations.
 The first such organization was the 'militant' Committee for Homosexual Freedom or CHF, with Leo Laurence, Gale Whittington, Mother Boats and others, later to be renamed the Gay Liberation Front (GLF) in October 1969, the third GLF in the country (after New York City and Berkeley).
 The name was used to show solidarity with the Vietnamese National Liberation Front.
 By the next year, there were over 350 GLF organizations around the country.

 He also co-founded Christopher Street West gay pride parade in Los Angeles in 1970, Aid For AIDS in 1983, and the Gay Community Center in 1971, (now the Los Angeles Gay and Lesbian Center), the Stonewall Democratic Club in 1975, and many others.
 Kight remarked that creating the Community Center was the achievement of which he was most proud.
+In addition, he hosted the first Asian/Pacific Gays and Friends meetings in his home.

 Kight brought his experiences in political action into the realm of gay rights.
 One of the first actions by the LA GLF was against a local eatery called Barney's Beanery.
-The restaurant, located in West Hollywood, not only had a sign above bar that said "Fagots [sic] Stay Out", but also printed up matchbook covers with the same saying.
-Kight, along with Troy Perry and 100 activists protested outside, sending in protesters occasionally to order coffee and take up space at the tables.
+The restaurant, located in West Hollywood, not only had a sign above the bar that said "Fagots [sic] Stay Out", but also printed up matchbook covers with the same saying.
+Kight, along with Troy Perry and 100 activists, protested outside, sending in protesters occasionally to order coffee and take up space at the tables.
 The protest was initially successful - the owner eventually handed Kight the sign in front of news cameras.
 But after the media left the owner replaced the sign, where it remained until West Hollywood's first lesbian mayor, Valerie Terrigno, took it down when the city council passed an anti-discrimination ordinance.
 Perry vowed at the initial protest to never set foot in the place again until the owner apologized, which finally happened in 2005.
-The new owner, David Houston, has apologized and, among other methods to reach out to the gay community, holds monthly lunches for disadvantaged gay youth.
+The new owner, David Houston, not only apologized but, among other methods to reach out to the gay community, holds monthly lunches for disadvantaged gay youth.

 Kight was one of the leaders of the 1987 Second National March on Washington for Lesbian and Gay Rights.
 He was subsequently one of the organizers of the 1988 March on Sacramento for Lesbian and Gay Rights, at which Leonard Matlovich gave his last public speech.

-He served on the County of Los Angeles Human Relations Commission for two decades.
+Kight served on the Los Angeles County Human Relations Commission for two decades.

-In 2003 the City of Los Angeles dedicated the corner of Hollywood Boulevard and McCadden Place, in Hollywood, California as "Morris Kight Square."
+In 2003 the City of Los Angeles dedicated the corner of Hollywood Boulevard and McCadden Place, in Hollywood, as "Morris Kight Square."
 This location was selected as it was the stepping off point for Christopher Street West, the very first street-closing gay pride parade in the world.